Universal-Code-Modules/universal/README.md

 ### Email

-This module shouls manage sending emails to the users.
-It should be able to send emails to the users, verify the email address, and send the password reset link.
+This module manages email interaction with users.
+It should be able to send emails to the users, verify the email address, send the password reset link and so on.

 ### DB